 For Comic Books

-in that until about 25-30 years ago, the process used to print comics was only a four color process.
+, the trope likely came to be because until about 25-30 years ago, the process used to print comics was only a four color process.
 The Animation Age Ghetto

 may also have some culpability here because bright colors attract the attention of children.